Instructions to Authors

 Declarations to be made regarding preprints

 If a manuscript is published in a preprint repository, authors need to declare this at the time of submission.
-If the manuscript is accepted, authors need to assure that the DOI of the manuscript published in the preprint repository will be linked to the DOI of the paper published in chetana.
+If the manuscript is accepted, authors need to assure that the DOI of the manuscript published in the preprint repository will be linked to the DOI of the paper published in CHETANA.

 Declarations to be made regarding ethical issues